Want to know more?

 - The annual installation of the Master of the Lodge and his officers

-Meetings are concluded with a ‘Festive Board’ where Lodge members, their Masonic guess and other visitors dine together.
+Meetings are concluded with a ‘Festive Board’ where Lodge members, their Masonic guests and other visitors dine together.

-Wearing regalia is historic and symbolic to symbolise the clothes of the early stonemasons, who wore leather aprons to protect themselves whilst carrying out their work.
+Wearing regalia is historical and symbolises the clothes of the early stonemasons, who wore leather aprons to protect themselves whilst carrying out their work.

 This is just one of many legacies of the Operatives, continued by present day Freemasons around the world.